Michele Vitali: Regular season

-Italian national team
+International career

-He played in the under age categories of the Italian national basketball team, first for the U18's in the 2009 European Championship then for the U20's in the 2010 European Championship and the 2011 European Championship, most notably winning the silver medal at the latter edition.
+He first played in the under aged categories for Italy, for the U18's in the 2009 European Championship, then for the U20's in the 2010 European Championship and the 2011 European Championship, most notably winning the silver medal at the latter edition.

-After falling off the radar for a period, he joined the senior team in 2014, playing a bit part in FIBA EuroBasket 2015 qualification in which Italy qualified for FIBA EuroBasket 2015.
+After falling off the radar for a period, he joined the senior national team in 2014, helping Italy qualify for EuroBasket 2015.